jan-1995/jan-1995/README.md

 ## 🚀 Let's Collaborate and Innovate

 I thrive on collaboration and the excitement of turning ideas into reality.
-If you're as passionate about machine learning and data science as I am, or if you simply want to connect and exchange ideas, don't hesitate to drop me an email at 'janhr@mail.uc.edu'.
+If you're as passionate about machine learning and data science as I am, or if you simply want to connect and exchange ideas, don't hesitate to drop me an email at 'janhaider040@gmail.com'.

 Stay curious, keep exploring, and let's embark on a journey to transform data into intelligence together!